MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-create-task.md

 6. Select the document library where your files are located.
 The dropdown contains all your possible choices.
 If don't select a document library or list, the site will be migrated.If you want to include all subsites, select **Include all subsites**.
 7. Enter the URL of the SharePoint site where you want your files migrated.
 8. Select the document library to where your files will be copied.
-9. Select **Add**.
+9. Select **Next**.
 This task is added to the list.
 If you want to select another set of data files to migrate, select **Add a source**.

 ## Create a task that includes all subsites